lsst-dm/dmtn-011/index.rst

 Since the ratio of the two was roughly constant and the calculated error is easier to get, we uniformly took as our error the calculated error multiplied by 2.2.

-Testing Parameterizations of ShapeletPsfApprox (DM-1136 and DM-4214)
+Testing Parameterizations of ShapeletPsfApprox
 ====================================================================

-This set set of tests were intended to test ShapeletPsfApprox(SPA), and in particular, to find out how high the shapelet orders have to be to produce a stable PSF estimation.
+These tests were done under issues DM-1136 and DM-4214.
+To assess computational demands, we tested ShapeletPsfApprox (SPA) to find out how low the SPA fits orders can be without substantially affecting the quality of the PSF estimate.
 SPA is a four component “multi-shapelet function” model of the PSF, where the four components (from narrowest to broadest) are named “inner”, “primary”, “wings”, and “outer”.
 An SPA model is designated in this document with four numbers:  for example, 1234 means inner order = 1, primary order = 2, wings order = 3, and outer order = 4.

+In our earlier graph, SingleGaussian is -0--, Double Gaussian is -00-, and Full is 0440. ('-' means that no value was fit for the component).

 Test setup
 --------------

 Subfields: 100x100 (10000 galaxies in 5000 pairs).
-A total of 200 subfields for each test, with g1 and g2 selected from the great3sims default distribution.
+A total of 200 subfields for each test, with g1 and g2 selected as in the great3sims control/ground/constant branch.

 PSF: filter f2 (r) and "raw seeing" 0.7 arcsecs.
 Single PSF selected from f2_0.7 PhoSim library.